And...we're back! The hiatus is over. The Font Police is back on the streets to lay down the law one type at a time.

 This week, we're keeping things local.
 The upper class outskirts of Seattle have caught the attention of the FP.
 It involves not only type, but words and the play on said words.
 The outcome can easily be fabulous or wretched...

+A good play on words is an absolute delight!
+Even more so when the chosen typeface is a perfect match.
 However, a bad play on words is an embarrassment to everyone involved.
 And when the chosen typeface is mediocre (or worse: just plain ugly), the results are horrifying.
 Take a look at this gem found in Kirkland, Washington (trivia: home of Costco!):

 No, not the Desert Sun sign.
 Not that we're advocating tanning salons, but at least they use an unoffesive typeface.
 Look at the sign just to the right it that says